 It's really nothing new, geothermal utilities have been growing over the last couple of decades.
 Smart Energy utilities like Con Edison, National Grid and Enbridge are leaving no Stones unturned as they investigate the virtues of getting into the geothermal energy distribution business.

 Energy utilities have invested our money into natural gas infrastructure.
 Similar geothermal loop structure cost less, and has all the virtues needed to help us reach our goals to reduce carbon emissions, and use renewable energy.
 The real focus here comes down to complete electrification of our homes and buildings.
 Simply put, the grid already has a good supply of green energy supplying our needs.
-That some of green energy grows greater H time solar panels, wind farms, or are the renewable resources are added.
+Over time, the green energy supplied to the grid continues to grow as more solar panels, wind farms, and other renewable resources are added.

 On April 1st, New York Joint Utilities (all utilities acting as a group) are requesting PSC approval to spend an additional $289 million on heat pump deployment before 2025.
 In the document, each utility lays out its plan for achieving its share of the PSC's order that New York State save 5 Trillion BTUs via heat pump installations by the end of 2025.
 Much of this spending is in addition to the $250 million that is already approved for the Westchester Country Clean Energy Action Plan which addresses the gas moratorium in that county.